 Errors and omissions insurance

-Money-Saving Tip: Ask if group pricing is available through your brokerage.
+Money-saving tip: Ask if group pricing is available through your brokerage.
+Group rates are almost always lower than individual policies.

-Common Mistake: Assuming all policies provide the same coverage limits.
+Common mistake: Assuming all policies provide the same coverage limits.
+Read the policy details and confirm the per-claim and aggregate limits before signing.

 Commission cap charges

-A commission cap is the maximum total amount of commission you pay to your brokerage in a year before your split improves.
-Once you hit the cap, you often keep 100 percent of your commission minus transaction fees.
+A commission cap is the maximum total amount of commission you pay to your brokerage in a given year before your split improves.
+A commission split is the percentage of each commission check that goes to your brokerage versus what you keep.
+Once you hit the cap, you often keep 100 percent of your commission minus flat transaction fees.

-Common Mistake: Not confirming whether fees fully stop after the cap is reached.
+Common mistake: Not confirming whether fees fully stop after the cap is reached.
+Some brokerages continue charging flat per-transaction fees even after you cap, so get that in writing.

 Total non-transactional brokerage costs

-For most new agents, non-transactional brokerage costs typically range from about $1,000 to $10,000 per year, based on one-time startup fees, monthly brokerage fees, desk fees, and errors and omissions insurance.
+For most new agents, non-transactional brokerage costs typically range from about $1,000 to $10,000 per year (2026 estimate), based on one-time startup fees, monthly brokerage fees, desk fees, and errors and omissions insurance.
 These costs apply whether or not you close any deals and represent your fixed annual overhead.

 Transactional brokerage fees